Last Updated on May 4, 2021 by Pamela

-Ludovic Vault, the pastry chef and owner of Praline et Chocolat, hails from La Roche in the Poitou-Charentes region in Northeastern France.
+Ludovic Vault, the pastry chef and owner of Praline et Chocolat, hails from a small village near Montcontour du Poitou in the Poitou-Charentes region in centre-west France.
 Arriving in Québec in 2003, Vault along with his wife, Mélanie Dion, renovated their garage in Château Richer in 2005, turning it into a pâtisserie shop where they would bake their creations and sell at Marché de Vieux-Port.

 Where I would come to appreciate their talent and hours of dedication to all things delicious and decadent.
 The croissants were popular.
 If you didn’t show up before 11am, you were out of luck.
 When I had my 10-year-old niece, along with the 12-year-old daughters of a couple of friends exploring Québec with me in 2017, I brought them to the marché for a croissant breakfast.
 They swooned too.